 parental responsibility order

 Divorce and partner separation is not a taboo subject.
 This happens all the time and arrangements do need to be made.
 You can now choose how to make arrangements for looking after your children.
 You can avoid going to court with your ex-partner if you can agree on the following:

 - Where the Children will live

 - Child Maintenance Provisions

-Our solicitors can help you prepare and agree a Children Agreement or a Consent Order that can be approved and sealed by the Court.
+Our family solicitors London can help you prepare and agree a Children Agreement or a Consent Order that can be approved and sealed by the Court.